Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis

 In this appendix, we provide additional details on the newly included data sets listed in Table~\ref{Tab:LHCnewData} of the main narrative.

 {\bf Lepton pair production measurements}.
 As in the CT18A global fit, we include the precision measurement of $W$ and $Z$ production by ATLAS collaboration at 7 TeV \cite{Aaboud:2016btc}.
-This measurement revealed the enhancement in the strangeness PDF at $x\sim 0.02$ -- the trend that was corroborated by more recent LHC observations.
-In Ref.~\cite{Sitiwaldi:2023jjp}, we examined in depth the implications of these measurements for PDFs and identified the following differential cross sections for inclusion in the final CT25 fit: \begin{enumerate} \item From the ATLAS collaboration: \begin{enumerate} \item muon pseudorapidity distribution in $W$ boson production $(W\rightarrow \mu \nu)$ at a center-of-mass energy $\sqrt{s} = 8$ TeV~\cite{ATLAS:2019fgb} with 20.2 fb$^{-1}$ of integrated luminosity (IL), in the fiducial volume $p^{l,\nu}_T > 25$ GeV, $|\eta_{\mu}| < 2.4$. $m_T > 40$ GeV; \item $W^{\pm}$ muon pseudorapidity and $Z$ dilepton rapidity distributions~\cite{ATLAS:2018pyl} at $\sqrt{s}=5.02$ TeV with 25 pb$^{-1}$ of IL, in the fiducial phase space $p^{l,\nu}_T > 25$ GeV, $|\eta_{l}| <2.5$, $m_T >40$ GeV for $W^{\pm}$ bosons, and $p^{l}_T > 20$ GeV, $|\eta_{l}| <2.5$, $66< m_{ll} <116$ GeV for $Z$ bosons; \item triple differential distribution in $Z$ boson production in electron and muon decay channels \cite{ATLAS:2017rue}, presented in terms of invariant mass $m_{ll}$, rapidity of dilepton pair $y_{ll}$, and cosine of the polar angle in the Collins-Soper frame, with an IL of 35.9 fb$^{-1}$, $p^{l}_T > 20$ GeV, $|\eta_{l}| <2.4$, $46< m_{ll} <200$ GeV. \end{enumerate}
+This measurement revealed an enhancement in the strangeness PDF at $x\sim 0.02$ -- a trend that was corroborated by more recent observations at the LHC.
+In Ref.~\cite{Sitiwaldi:2023jjp}, we examined in depth the implications of these measurements for PDFs and identified the following differential cross sections for inclusion in the final CT25 fit: \begin{enumerate} \item From the ATLAS collaboration: \begin{enumerate} \item muon pseudorapidity distribution in $W$ boson production $(W\rightarrow \mu \nu)$ at a center-of-mass energy $\sqrt{s} = 8$ TeV~\cite{ATLAS:2019fgb} with 20.2 fb$^{-1}$ of integrated luminosity (IL), in fiducial volume $p^{l,\nu}_T > 25$ GeV, $|\eta_{\mu}| < 2.4$. $m_T > 40$ GeV; \item $W^{\pm}$ muon pseudorapidity and $Z$ dilepton rapidity distributions~\cite{ATLAS:2018pyl} in $\sqrt{s}=5.02$ TeV with 25 pb$^{-1}$ of IL, in the fiducial phase space $p^{l,\nu}_T > 25$ GeV, $|\eta_{l}| <2.5$, $m_T >40$ GeV for $W^{\pm}$ bosons and $p^{l}_T > 20$ GeV, $|\eta_{l}| <2.5$, $66< m_{ll} <116$ GeV for $Z$ bosons; \item triple differential distribution in $Z$ boson production in electron and muon decay channels \cite{ATLAS:2017rue}, presented in terms of invariant mass $m_{ll}$, rapidity of dilepton pair $y_{ll}$, and cosine of the polar angle in the Collins-Soper frame, with an IL of 35.9 fb$^{-1}$, $p^{l}_T > 20$ GeV, $|\eta_{l}| <2.4$, $46< m_{ll} <200$ GeV. \end{enumerate}